A Brief Guide to Conceptual Poetry

 Conceptual poetry is an early twenty-first century literary movement, self-described by its practitioners as an act of "uncreative writing."
 In conceptual poetry, appropriation is often used as a means to create new work, focused more on the initial concept rather than the final product of the poem.

 In its extreme form, such works are process-oriented and non-expressive.
 Some of these works include large amounts of information and are not intended to be read in their entirety.
-One canonical conceptual text that displays these qualities is Kenneth Goldsmith's Day, in which he reworks the September 1, 2000 issue of The New York Times, reprinting it as a 900-page book.
-Other writers associated with conceptual poetry include Caroline Bergvall, Christian Bök, Robert Fitterman, Kenneth Goldsmith, and Vanessa Place, among others.
+One canonical conceptual text that displays these qualities is Kenneth Goldsmith’s Day, in which he reworks the September 1, 2000 issue of The New York Times, reprinting it as an 836-page book.
+Other writers associated with conceptual poetry include Caroline Bergvall, Christian Bök, Robert Fitterman, and Vanessa Place, among others.

 One direct predecessor of contemporary conceptual writing is Oulipo (l'Ouvroir de Littérature Potentielle), a writers' group interested in experimenting with different forms of literary constraint, represented by writers like Italo Calvino, Georges Perec, and Raymound Queneau.
 One example of an Oulipean constraint is the N + 7 procedure, in which each word in an original text is replaced with the word which appears seven entries below it in a dictionary.
 Other key influences cited include John Cage's and Jackson Mac Low's chance operations, as well as the Brazilian concrete poetry movement.